phodge/vim-hiword/README.md

       " and so on
     endfun

-Each `Hiword` command creates a new python helper which will monitor the contents of every buffer and highlight just the given word.
+Each `Hiword` command spawns a new python process using `jobstart()`.
+Each python process will monitor the contents of every buffer using the live update feature and highlighting for a single word.
+E.g., if you call `Hiword` with 20 different words then 20 python processes will be spawned, all of them watching every single buffer for updates.